Bevica-SaaS/.github/Docs/APIs/Get Web Product.md

-## GET Products
+## GET Web Products

-Retrieve the properties and relationships of a Item object for Business Central.
+Retrieve the properties and relationships of a web Item object for Business Central.

 ### Http Request